danb7/Subword-Spotting/README.md

 - For testing LLMs for this task we conducted several experiments with various types of prompts on a dataset we created.
 - Some of the prompting techniques we used are zero-shot, few-shot, chain-of-thought, decomposition, etc.
 - For evaluation we compare the accuracy on different experiment with humans performance.
+- ### Technical detailes
+- we used models a, b, c with temperature 0 and so on

 - ## The Dataset
 - format of the dataset, some examples, how we created it and so on........